rajnikant7008/rajnikant7008/README.md

 🤓 Some facts about me:

-- 🌏 I live in Stockholm, Sweden
+- 🌏 I live in Amsterdam, Netherlands
-- 🔭 I’m currently working at [Zettle by PayPal](https://www.zettle.com/) as a Backend Developer
+- 🔭 I’m currently working at [Adyen](https://www.adyen.com/) as a Backend Developer
 - 👀 I’m interested in contributing to open source

 ### Languages